Which Deaths Require a Medico-Legal Autopsy

 Scotland, Northern Ireland, and Wales have separate but closely aligned legislative frameworks.
 The Coroners Act (Northern Ireland) 1959 governs Northern Ireland.
 In Scotland, the Inquiries into Fatal Accidents and Sudden Deaths (Scotland) Act 2016 replaced the Fatal Accidents and Sudden Deaths Inquiry (Scotland) Act 1976, and the Crown Office and Procurator Fiscal Service (COPFS) has the role that the coroner fills in England.

+Before the autopsy can proceed, the physician must have satisfied the applicable legal criterion for death; the definitions of brain, cardiopulmonary, and molecular death that underlie this question are examined in death: brain, cardiopulmonary and molecular definitions.
 In terms of autopsy types, the CJA 2009 framework supports two main categories: the Part 1 (non-invasive or minimally invasive) post-mortem examination, and the Part 2 (full) post-mortem examination.
 The RCPath Guidelines for Autopsy Practice (2002, updated 2020) specify the minimum standard for a coronial autopsy in England and Wales, including evisceration technique, organ weight recording, histology sampling, and toxicology retention.

 The French system for medico-legal investigation belongs to the civil-law tradition and differs structurally from all common-law systems.
 There is no coroner, no elected or appointed official who serves as the death-investigation authority.
 Instead, the Parquet (public prosecution office, the procureur de la République and their officers) and the juge d'instruction (examining magistrate) exercise investigative authority over suspicious or unexplained deaths under the Code de procédure pénale (CPP).